 ESO Sorcerer Class Mastery Passives

 Sorcerer Class Mastery Passives in ESO are focused on better sustain, stronger shields and a returning execute passive.
-The old Implosion passive is back in a balanced form.
-One passive gets weaker for each permanent pet you have active.
+The old Implosion passive is back in a more balanced form (gets weaker for each permanent pet you have active).

 For current Sorcerer skills and builds, see the ESO Sorcerer page.